OfficeDev/office-js-docs-pr/docs/design/office-ui-fabric.md

 The following sections explain how to get started using Fabric to meet your requirements.

 ## Use Fabric Core: icons, fonts, colors
 Fabric Core contains basic elements of the design language such as icons, colors, type, and grid.
 Fabric core is framework independent.
-Both Fabric React and Fabric JS use Fabric Core.
+Fabric Core is used by and included with Fabric React.

 To get started using Fabric Core: